-We offer kitchen staff who are involved in the preparation and handling of food appropriate training to comply with local environmental health department guidance and regulations.
+Kitchen staff who are involved in the preparation and handling of food appropriate training to comply with local environmental health department guidance and regulations.
 We monitor and assess food preparation and handling procedures.
 We keep food preparation areas clean and hygienic.
 We do not allow children or teaching staff to enter the kitchen.